 - Evidence of how the project will impact on low participation groups and/or children NOT currently involved in sport

-- Projects that are cost effective (amount of delivery in relation to KiwiSport investment) and have sustainable strategies.
+- Financial contribution to the project (minimum 25%).
+Furthermore projects that are cost effective (amount of delivery in relation to KiwiSport investment) and have sustainable strategies.
 Projects should still however be meaningful and not solely about delivery.

 - Alignment to Regional and National junior development programmes